lsymds/Filesystem/README.md

     })
 });

-// Register a store for identification. storeManager.Register(new StoreRegistration
+// Store temporary log files in memory. storeManager.Register(new StoreRegistration
 {
-    Name = "identification",
+    Name = "temporary_logs",
-    RootPath = "student-information/identification/".AsBaselineFilesystemPath(),
-    Adapter = new S3Adapter(new S3AdapterConfiguration
+    Adapter = new MemoryAdapter(new MemoryConfiguration
     {
         // ...
     })